shazm12/event-manager/backend/README.md

 # Event Management API

-A simple FastAPI server following MVC (Model-View-Controller) architecture for event management.
+A FastAPI backend server for the Event Management application, following MVC architecture.

+> **Note**: For general project information and Docker setup, see the main [README.md](../README.md)

 ## Project Structure